How to use the Payment API v2

 Request

 The request body is the same as for a new, one-time payment except that it uses a Recurring object that replaces the Payment object.
 Some PSPs require an ‘initial’ transaction for authentication.
 In those cases both a Payment and a Recurring object is passed.
-Whether such an authorization is required can be queried from the GET /PaymentMethod
+To find out if such an authorization is required, use GET /PaymentMethod fist to determine the requirements.
+For further information, see the relevant PSP-specific articles.

 The Recurring object defines the amount and frequency of the recurring transaction, as well as the start date (when the first transaction can be billed).